 Phase-I of IRDA Assistant Manager exam is a qualifying paper.
 Marks obtained in prelims will not be counted for an interview or final selection.

-For General Awareness preparation in IRDA Exam Phase I aspirants can take help of Static GK topics collated in the linked page.
+For General Awareness preparation in IRDA Exam Phase I aspirants must thoroughly prepare the Static GK topics.

 Phase-II of IRDA exam for Assistant Manager post is a descriptive type of paper.